knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 Now that we've established our fuselage assembly section (the function definition) and know the details it requires (parameters), it's time to put it into action.
 This is like telling the assembly team to start the assembly based on the specifics we've provided.

+> Note: A function must be defined before it can be called.
+This means you should first write the function's definition at the beginning of your code, and then you can use (or "call") the function later on in the code when needed.

 In programming, when we want a function to carry out its task, we "call" it.
 And just like the assembly team needs their specific set of blueprints (size and number of windows) to get started, we provide these specifics to the function when we call it.
 These specific values that we supply during a function call are known as "arguments."

 Let's understand this with a direct application: